tambetvali/LaegnaAITraining/Agnostic/agnosticformat.md

 ## 7. Linking Markdown to Q&A cards

-In this folder, `QnA.md` describes how to create manual Q&A cards.
+[QnA.md] describes how to create manual Q&A cards.
 These cards can be:

 - extracted from Markdown sections,